All Episodes

 Well, I've never beat my wife.

-That's a fair well, no, actually, I've I've never actually laid a hand in my wife.
+Well, no, actually, I've never actually laid a hand on my wife.

-Well, we're gonna have to verify that you've never I mean that they just keep bringing it up, keep trying to create this association in the minds of everybody.
+Well, we're going to have to verify that you've never, they just keep bringing it up, keep trying to create this association in the minds of everybody.

-Because if they can convince enough independence that a vote for Trump is a stamp of racism, a sort of s stain on your I was gonna say on your immortal soul, but I mean, let's be honest, a lot of Democrats do they really even believe in that stuff?
+Because if they can convince enough independents that a vote for Trump is a stamp of racism, a sort of stain on your, I was going to say on your immortal soul, but I mean, let's be honest, a lot of Democrats, do they really even believe in that stuff?

 Come on.